SgtMajorMom/Cybersecurity-Portfolio/README.md

 - Log forensics
 - Identity abuse detection

-My goal is to build a portfolio that teaches beginners while demonstrating the mindset and methodology expected of a Security-Minded IT Professionals.
+My goal is to build a portfolio that teaches beginners while demonstrating the mindset and methodology of a security‑minded IT professional.

 ---